Directory

 Selected Publications

-Please see Google Scholar for a complete list of publications.
+Please see Google Scholar for a more complete list of publications.

 - 2022.
 "From Indigenous Practice to Trope: Kanaima in the Literary Geography of the Guiana Shield," Journal of West Indian Literature, Vol. 31, No. 1, pp. 26-39.

 - 2022.
-"The Regional Novel and the Novel of the Mexican Revolution on Common Ground," co-authored with Tamara L. Mitchell, The Oxford Handbook of the Latin American Novel, edited by Juan de Castro & Ignacio López-Calvo, Oxford Handbooks Online.
+"The Regional Novel and the Novel of the Mexican Revolution on Common Ground," co-authored with Tamara L. Mitchell, The Oxford Handbook of the Latin American Novel, edited by Juan de Castro & Ignacio López-Calvo, Oxford Handbooks Online, pp. 75-92.

 - 2022.
 "Imagining Amazonia Cartographically," A Companion to Latin American Literature and Culture, 2nd edition, edited by Sara-Castro-Klarén, Wiley Blackwell.